Jacqueline Jones

 Jacqueline Jones (born 17 June 1948) is an American social historian and winner of the Pulitzer Prize in history.

 She held the Walter Prescott Webb Chair in History and Ideas from 2008 to 2017, is the Ellen C. Temple Professor of Women’s History Emerita at the University of Texas at Austin, and is the past president of the American Historical Association.
-University of Texas at Austin.
 Her expertise is in American social history in addition to writing on economics (including feminist economics), race, slavery, and class.
 She is a Macarthur Fellow, Bancroft Prize Winner, and Pulitzer Prize winner in 2024 after twice being a finalist.

-Background
+Early life and education

 Jones was born in Delaware.
 Jones's mother taught at Delaware Technical and Community College.
 Her father, Albert P. Jones (died 1995), worked for DuPont and was the president of the Delaware State Board of Education for many years; she attended an elementary school in Christiana, Delaware that was renamed in his honor a year after his death.
 Jones received a B.A. in 1970 from the University of Delaware, and a Ph.D. in 1976 from the University of Wisconsin–Madison.

+Career

 She has held academic positions at Wellesley College, Brown University and Brandeis University.
 In July 1999 Jones was awarded a MacArthur Fellowship.
 Although the award typically allows academics to take time off from their teaching, she decided to wait before beginning her research and worked through the period of the fellowship, saying, "I think I will take time off in a few years, but I really like being here on campus, being around my colleagues, teaching."
 Jones has also been awarded a Ford Foundation fellowship, a Woodrow Wilson Fellowship, and an American Council of Learned Societies Fellowship, and won the Pulitzer Prize in history for her 2023 book No Right to an Honest Living: The Struggles of Boston’s Black Workers in the Civil War Era.
 The Pulitzer jury cited Jones's "original reconstruction of free Black life in Boston that profoundly reshapes our understanding of the city’s abolitionist legacy and the challenging reality for its Black residents."